How do you build the ultimate camp kitchen? We compiled a checklist to prepare you for your camping trip with the essentials.

 Dishes

-- Cups - Having at least two insulated cups for warm drinks (think coffee, tea, or hot chocolate) is really brilliant.
+- Cups - Having at least two insulated cups for warm drinks (think coffee, tea, or hot chocolate) is brilliant.
 The GSI kit mentioned above comes with plastic cups (that have insulated cozies on them); while this is nice, a proper insulated hot drink mug might be a better option to keep your coffee warm on a cold morning.

 Necessities